TheWROsBros/WRO-Future-Engineers-2026/README.md

    OBJECTIVE: The vehicle must successfully finish 3 laps on the track.

 2. Obstacle challange

-   ## Objective
-The objective of the challenge is for the autonomous vehicle to complete three laps around the track while following all competition rules.
+OBJECTIVE: The objective of the challenge is for the autonomous vehicle to complete three laps around the track while following all competition rules.

 During the laps, the vehicle must correctly navigate around the traffic signs:
 - Red traffic signs must be passed on the right side.